CamShotQuality/ChampionshipLeverageIndex/README.md

 1. Uses [basketball_reference_web_scraper](https://pypi.org/project/basketball_reference_web_scraper/) library to get:
    - Current standings
    - Remaining Schedule
-2. Loops through each game tonight
+2. Loops through each game from today:
    - Calculate title % assuming Team A wins
    - Calculate title % assuming Team A loses
    - Calculate title % assuming Team B wins
    - Calculate title % assuming Team B loses
    - Calculate marginal title % difference for both Teams A and B
-3. For each marginal title % difference, normalize against opening night (0.94)
+3. For each marginal title % difference, normalize against opening night to derive an average of 1.00
 4. Print out cLI for each team/game to console

 **How do you calculate title % after assuming a win or loss?**